Eduardozsw/ResetKw/README.md

 # hey, welcome to my github profile
-My name is Eduardo and I'm a mobile developer.
+My name is Eduardo and I'm a web developer.

 ## 💻 Tech Stack:
 <div align="center">